Case Study: Third-Party Risk Management

 The standard practices regarding third parties include:

-Some jurisdictions require the financial institutions to sign a prior contract with their clients when they deliver financial services through the internet involving consultation and personalized data management or accomplishing transactions.
+Some jurisdictions require financial institutions to sign a prior contract with their clients when they deliver financial services through the internet.
+Among others, internet finacial services may include consultation and personalized data management or accomplishing transactions.

-Most jurisdictions require that either prior notification or prior approval of cloud outsourcing activities through questionnaires or templates.
-These documents might not be similar across the jurisdictions, but they provide the documents for internal risk analysis.
+Most jurisdictions require prior notification or approval of cloud outsourcing activities through questionnaires or templates.
+These documents might not be similar across jurisdictions, but they provide the documents for internal risk analysis.

 The regulations and practices can be made future-proof by focusing on the products and services and new expectations for secure development and procurement.
 Notably, specific requirements require that the systems be designed based on security principles, bearing in mind that devices, applications, and systems will be interconnected in the future, hence vulnerabilities.

-The third parties’ supervision varies across the jurisdiction, but the supervisor uses conventional tools (such as self-assessment questionnaires) to ensure that the standard expectations are met.
-The third-party providers can be checked using the on-site reviews and inspections, based on the formal requirement or authority or based on cooperation from service providers.
+The third parties’ supervision varies across jurisdictions, but the supervisor uses conventional tools (such as self-assessment questionnaires) to meet standard expectations.
+Third-party providers can be checked using on-site reviews and inspections based on the formal requirement or authority or cooperation from service providers.
 In some cases, the supervisors can work directly with the cloud providers – both formally and informally – to incorporate the right to audit in the contracts for the financial industry or participate in the regulatory conferences organized by large cloud service providers.

-A supervisory college model can also be established to supervise and share information concerning huge and globally active service providers such as cloud providers, assists in addressing the issues that might arise due to mandate limitations regulatory fragmentation.
+A supervisory college model can also be established to supervise and share information concerning huge and globally active service providers such as cloud providers.
+Such models assist in addressing the issues that might arise due to mandate limitations and regulatory fragmentation.

-For financial institutions to protect the availability and continuity of crucial business activities in cyber-attacks, the regulators mandate the financial institutions to analyze the said occurrences to design and implement appropriate plans, procedures, and technical solutions and to test mitigating measures adequately.
+For financial institutions to protect the availability and continuity of crucial business activities in cyber-attacks, the regulators authorize financial institutions to analyze the said occurrences.
+Essentially, this helps them design and implement appropriate plans, procedures, and technical solutions.
+In addition, situational analysis helps initiate adequate mitigation procedures.
 Moreover, for a business that depends on third-party interconnections, the regulations require that the financial institutions align the business continuity plans of crucial suppliers with their needs and policies based on continuity and security.

 It is a widespread practice that the regulator requires the entities to define the recovery and resumption objectives.
 The targeted activities and services are usually cloud outsourcing, settlement processes, or internet services.

-The plans and procedures’ expectations address the tasks and responsibilities of incident management, response, and recovery in case of the threats.
-The information and communication need with crucial internal and external stakeholders and the needed resources, including planned redundancy, to promote the quick transfer of outsourced activities to a different provider if it is likely that the service provider’s continuity or quality will be impacted.
+Plans and procedures’ expectations address tasks and responsibilities of incident management, response, and recovery in case of threats.
+There is need for information and communication flow between internal and external stakeholders.
+Such communication should address the needed resources, including planned redundancy, to promote the quick transfer of outsourced activities to a different provider if it is likely that the service provider’s continuity or quality will be impacted.

-A large proportion of the regulators and global standards require that the financial institutions frequently test protective measures to determine if they are effective and efficient and make appropriate adjustments.
-Highly established regulators expect that the tests for crucial activities are based on realistic and probable threats, conducted annually where the service providers and essential counterparties are included via collaborative and structured resilience testing.
-These tests are then supported by the audits and monitoring activities of the outsourcing parties.
+Many regulators and global standards require that financial institutions frequently test protective measures to determine if they are effective and efficient and make appropriate adjustments.
+Highly established regulators expect tests for crucial activities to be based on realistic and probable threats.
+Such tests should be conducted annually.
+Besides, service providers and essential counterparties should be included via collaborative and structured resilience testing.
+Audits and monitoring activities of the outsourcing parties then support these tests.

 The similarities in the supervisory expectations and practices in terms of business continuity and availability are commonly seen in the entities’ standalone business continuity.
 These similarities could give an environment to extensively test continuity and resilience in a collaborative and coordinated form that involves a larger financial institution.